Strilanc/Strilanc.github.io/_posts/2014-03-27-Better-JS-Equality-Table.markdown

 ![Grouped Javascript Equality Table](http://i.imgur.com/MIX9Uy5.png)

 That looks a lot better.
-Now you can see where things make sense, where reference equality is clashing with value equality, and where transitivity is violated.
+Now you can see where things make sense, where reference equality is clashing with value equality, where there's a lot of reaching going on to consider different things equal, and where transitivity is violated.

 Organizing the table reveals the actual flaws of `==`, instead of obscuring them behind flaws in the diagram itself.